Mourad-Ouerghi/project-automation/README.md

     1.In the file script.sh line 6 change the path to where you want your projects to be created (accordingly to the line 12)
     2. In the file script.sh line 10 change the path of the script.py file
     3. if you're using chrome put the lines 12->15 in a comment
-    4. open powershell and paste this command so you can run it from anywhere :
+    4. open powershell and paste this command : notepad $PROFILE
+    5. Add this line to the notepad and save it so you can run it from anywhere :
     New-Alias -Name create -Value path-of-script.sh
 ### Usage :
 * tap `create` in powershell  <br>